tigressine/shellcuts/docs/README.rst

 usage
 -----
-When you first install Shellcuts, you must run the program initialization script once to finish configuration.
-Simply run this command to launch the configuration utility:
+When you first install Shellcuts, you must initialize the program once before it can be used.
+Run this command to launch the configuration utility:
 ::
   $ sc-init
-The configuration utility will give you the option to automatically configure your system to use Shellcuts, or it will tell you how to do the configuration manually.
-I highly recommend using the automatic configuration, as it's not prone to human error and is designed to make setup super easy!
+The configuration utility will automatically configure your system, or if you'd prefer it can show you how to do the configuration manually.
+It's highly recommended that you use the automatic configuration, as it's safe from human error and is really easy!

-The core command for Shellcuts is ``sc``.
-By default, Shellcuts includes these aliases for ``sc``:
+The core command for Shellcuts is ``sc`` and by default this program includes the aliases:

 - ``shellcut``
 - ``shellcuts``